 Wells Fargo Room, Haas School of Business, UC Berkeley

 The Federal Trade Commission held its final two days of hearings in a series exploring the evolving market for intellectual property on May 4-5, 2009, in cooperation with BCLT.
 The hearings explored how markets for patents and technology operate in different industries, whether those markets operate efficiently, and how patent policy might be adjusted to better promote innovation and competition.
-The hearings were part of an ongoing series examining changes in patent law, patent-related business models, and new learning about the patent system since the October 2003 FTC report on promoting innovation.

-March 18th, 2009
+March 18, 2009

 BCLT’s 2009 Privacy Lecture featured an address by Richard A. Epstein, the James Parker Hall Distinguished Service Professor of Law at the University of Chicago.
 Responses to Professor Epstein’s 2008 BCLT Privacy Lecture were made by Professor Orin Kerr and Assistant Professor Erin Murphy.

-March 6th, 2009
+March 6, 2009

-In 2003, California led the way in enacting Security Breach Notification (SBN) laws, which require data holders, including many businesses and government agencies, to tell consumers when personal information has been lost or accessed by others without authorization.
-In the past six years, many breaches have been disclosed, implicating hundreds of millions of records about individuals.
 Many questions remain concerning the scope of SBN laws, their effectiveness and cost, the incentives and disincentives created by SBN laws, and the nature of the duty of care emerging from expanding SBN and information security laws.
 The BCLT/BTLJ 2009 Symposium will organize leading thinkers and key decision makers from law, computer science, and economics to present original scholarship on these issues and make recommendations for federal data security approaches.

-February 6th, 2009
+February 6, 2009